 - The approved uses for the resources

 - The HUM number for the approved use

 - The specific resources being requested, with reference to Sample IDs, including alternates if necessary

 F. Distribution of biospecimen-associated and biospecimen-derived data.
 Requested data accommodated by the CBR laboratory information management system (LIMS) will be transferred to approved users.
 CBR staff will provide approved users with available information about how CBR-resource data accommodated by systems other than the CBR LIMS can be accessed.

 G. Amendments.
-Investigators must contact CBR staff to seek approval for changes to the scope of a previously approved project (e.g., any change to hypothesis being tested, or to type, number, or quantity of biospecimens sought), via a new Use Proposal, which references the first.
+Investigators must contact CBR staff or CBR Programs to seek approval for changes to the scope of a previously approved project (e.g., any change to hypothesis being tested, or to type, number, or quantity of biospecimens sought), via a new Use Proposal, which references the first.
 CBR staff will route the amendment to the appropriate Oversight Committee(s) for review and approval, as necessary.
 No distributions will be made beyond the terms of the documented approval.
 IRBMED amendments may also be necessary.
-IRB approval of amendments can be sought contemporaneously with CBR approvals.
-CBR staff and Study Team staff will work together to develop the IRB amendment as necessary.
+IRB approval of amendments can be sought contemporaneously with CBR and/or CBR Program approvals.
+CBR staff and requesting Study Team staff will work together to develop the IRB amendment as necessary.
 Distributions will take place when all necessary approvals are obtained.

 H. Suspension or termination of committee approval.
 The CBR Director may, after exhausting reasonable efforts to resolve perceived investigator compliance issues, suspend distribution of CBR resources to the investigator.
-Any such case will be brought to the CBR Governance Committee for resolution no sooner than seven days and no later than forty-two days from the date of suspension.
-In resolving any such issues, the Governance Committee will follow institutional policies and procedures and report cases to other institutional entities, including IRBMED as appropriate.
+Any such case will be brought to the CBR Advisory Committee for resolution no sooner than seven days and no later than forty-two days from the date of suspension.
+In resolving any such issues, the Advisory Committee will follow institutional policies and procedures and report cases to other institutional entities, including IRBMED as appropriate.